wppbav/developer.wppbav.com/docs/core-resources/countries.md

 - `with_recent_studies` - Set to a number (X) to only return countries that have studies in the last X calendar years.
   For example: When set to 0 it will return countries that have studies in the current.
 When set to 1 it will return countries that have studies in the current or past calendar year.
+- `in_best_countries` - Set to a year number (e.g. 2023) to only return cities that are included in the Best Countries ranking for that year.

 ## Relationships & includes